 Projected Best XI Candidate Pool

-| Position area | Leading candidate pool | What would secure it |
+| Position | Leading names in the frame | What would likely secure the spot |

 |---|---|---|